Inverness and the monster of the Loch Ness

 Culloden Battlefields

-Twenty miles to the north of Inverness, towards the direction of the airport, is the Culloden battlefields where the final battle of Jacobite Rising was fought (16 April, 1746) to restore the Stuart monarchy to the British thrones.
-It was the last battle and in less than an hour, around 1,500 men were slain – more than 1,000 of them Jacobites.
+Twenty miles to the north of Inverness, towards the direction of the airport, is the Culloden battlefields where the final battle of Jacobite Rising was fought (16 April 1746) to restore the Stuart monarchy to the British thrones.
+It was the last battle, and in less than an hour, around 1,500 men were slain — more than 1,000 of them Jacobites.

 An interactive visitor center is built on the site to tell the story of these brave men.
 It was a real eerie experience to walk in the vast ground listening to the wind and imagining what would have happened there more than three hundred years ago.

-Visit to a distillery
+A visit to a distillery

-Those twenty miles became forty miles as we missed the turn and Google Maps took us to through windy country roads.
-Rather than regretting it we thoroughly enjoyed the drive as it was the most beautiful drive so far.
+Those twenty miles became forty miles as we missed the turn, and Google Maps took us to through windy country roads.
+Rather than regretting it, we thoroughly enjoyed the drive as it was the most beautiful drive so far.
 We spotted a Viaduct bridge which was perhaps bigger than the Glenfinnan bridge made famous by the Harry Potter movies.

-It was pouring when we reached the Tomatin distillery.
+It started pouring when we reached the Tomatin distillery.
 We made our way to the reception desk only to find that the distillery tours were fully booked.
 We needed to book many days in advance due to the busy season.

 The friendly but extremely busy staff offered us a free whisky tasting and turned on the movie for just the two of us.